 How to Kill Pandas and Penguins but NOT People

-This post is not about killing cute animals.
 When it comes to search a Panda and a Penguin are different types of Google updates or rather penalties.

-Giving Google what it wants
+Giving Google What it Wants

 When I first started collecting material about SEO 2.0 and what it might be about I had no real idea on my mind yet.
 It was just a set of techniques I recognized as the new SEO vs the old one.